 - Bruce Davidson -

-Andreas Herzau (born 1962 in Mainz, Germany) is a German photographer working on Reportage, Essay and Portrait photography.
+Andreas Herzau (born 1962) is a German photographer working on Reportage, Essay and Portrait photography.
 He is documenting the many facets of human life as composed essays.

 The following overview is not to be understood as an academic chronology.